mudassarsyed/testcafe/README.md

 ### [Web application hosted on internal environment] Run the entire test suite in parallel on a single BrowserStack browser using BrowserStackLocal

 In this section, we will run the test cases to test the internally hosted website in parallel on a single browser on Browserstack.
-Refer to the `single_local` object in `caps.json` file to change test capabilities for this configuration.
+Refer to the `run_all_fixtures` function in `runner.sh` file to change test capabilities for this configuration.

 - How to run the test?

   To run the entire test suite in parallel on a single BrowserStack browser using BrowserStackLocal, use the following command:
-  Maven:
+  shell:

   ```sh
   sh runner.sh bstack local-parallel